takepayments Review: The Best Payment Solution for UK Businesses?

 Tatiana Lebreton Staff Writer

-What Remote Payment Solutions Does takepayments Offer?
+What Features Does takepayments Offer?

 • Online payment gateway: takepayments’ online payment gateway integrates with over 50 virtual shopping carts, and can be customised to match your business’s branding.
-Besides card payments, it also accepts payments via PayPal, to give customers more flexibility.

-• QR code payments: if you’re a hospitality business, takepayments allows you to set up QR codes for customers to scan.
+• QR code payments: If you’re a hospitality business, takepayments allows you to set up QR codes for customers to scan.
 They’ll be taken to a menu page, where they can place and pay for their order.

 • Payment app: takepayments offers a payment app called beepaidGo, from which you can create invoices, and send them to the customer via text or email.
 They’ll receive a payment link to a secure payment page.

-Are takepayments’ EPOS Systems Any Good?
+Is takepayments’ EPOS Hardware Any Good?

-takepayments offers two EPOS systems one for retail, and one for hospitality.
+takepayments offers two EPOS systems — one for retail, and one for hospitality.
 While not the most advanced EPOS systems on the market, they’re an affordable solution for small businesses, and integrate seamlessly with takepayments’ payment processing services.

 Hardware and software fees are bundled into one package, and takepayments offers two hardware kits: